-Bill Keller and Lenore Anderson: The Future of Prisons, Public Safety, and Protecting Victims Rights
+Bill Keller and Lenore Anderson: The Future of Prisons, Public Safety, and Protecting Victms Rights

 Does mass incarceration make our communities safer?
 How can we better protect victim rights?
 What happens inside of prisons?
 Those are important questions that Lenore Anderson and Bill Keller address in their new books In Their Names and What's Prison For?